The Hidden Cost of Overlooking How People Think and Work Differently

 You don’t need a major initiative or a long-term transformation project.
 You just need to start looking at your team through a new lens.

-And make sure your approach includes everyone—especially neurodivergent employees—by focusing on how the whole team can function more effectively together.
+Make sure your approach includes everyone—especially neurodivergent employees—by building team practices that function effectively across all thinking styles.

 Most challenges inside teams come from a lack of clarity, not a lack of effort.
 When people are misunderstood, misaligned, or unsupported in how they think and work, performance suffers.